evanhessler/CrookBook/project_documents/software_design_description_document.md

 ### 6.3.2  Detailed Interface Descriptions

 #### 6.3.2.1 District Model CSU
+The District Model interfaces with our controller CSC through both the addEntry(request) and searchCases(request) function, which takes the request (of type Django.forms.Form).

 #### 6.3.2.2 Case Model CSU
+The Case Model interfaces with our controller CSC through both the addEntry(request) and searchCases(request) function, which takes the request (of type Django.forms.Form).

 #### 6.3.2.3 Event Model CSU
+The Event Model interfaces with our controller CSC through both the addEntry(request) and searchCases(request) function, which takes the request (of type Django.forms.Form).

 #### 6.3.2.4 Person Model CSU
+The Person Model interfaces with our controller CSC through both the addEntry(request) and searchCases(request) function, which takes the request (of type Django.forms.Form).

 #### 6.3.2.5 Binder Model CSU
+The Binder Model interfaces with our controller CSC through both the addEntry(request) and searchCases(request) function, which takes the request (of type Django.forms.Form).

 #### 6.3.2.6 History Model CSU
+The History Model interfaces with our controller CSC through both the addEntry(request) and searchCases(request) function, which takes the request (of type Django.forms.Form).

 #### 6.3.2.7 Homepage View CSU
 The Homepage View interfaces with our controller CSC through the viewAllCases() function, which displays the entire database in a table.